 This course is an introduction to the common techniques used by biologists to efficiently and effectively process, interpret, and communicate ideas and information generated in the biological sciences.
 Students will learn the techniques in a hands-on approach using biological databases.
 Topics covered in this course will include basic laboratory and field notebook production and use; the use, analysis and interpretation of databases, graphs, tables, charts, and other visual aids used in scientific papers; techniques for digital microscopic image production and analysis.
-Prerequisite: BIO 103 or BIO 105.
+Prerequisite: BIO 105.
 Offered Summer, Winter.

 BIO 203 Cr.4

 A survey of the diverse form and function of prokaryotes, protistans, fungi, plants and animals.
 Basic ecology, natural history, evolution, biogeography and importance of organisms to humans will be emphasized.
 Lect.
 3, Lab.
-3. Prerequisite: BIO 103 or BIO 105 with a grade of "C" or better.
+3. Prerequisite: BIO 105 with a grade of "C" or better.
 If both BIO 210 and BIO 304 have been completed, BIO 203 cannot be taken for credit.
 Offered Fall, Spring.

 BIO 210 Cr.3

 Animal biology is a phylogenetic survey of the animal-like protists and animal kingdom beginning with single celled organisms and ending with vertebrates.
 Innovation of form and function of each major animal group will be discussed along with their taxonomy, ecology, natural history, distribution, medical and economic importance to humans and natural ecosystems.
 Lect.
 2, Lab 2.
 Prerequisite: BIO 203.
 Offered Fall.

 BIO 260 Cr.1-3